Founder Story · Architecture-Led AI Product Building

 The AI did not magically become smarter.
 The system became more governed.

-What started as a personal trading experiment became PravoEdge, a cognition-fidelity trading platform.
+What started as a personal trading bot became a cognition-fidelity trading platform.

 The Recursive Lesson